 - September 1998, 'Science & Vie' magazine, Issue #972, p.
 44, as translated in the Beck Protocol Handbook

 Many pathogenic organisms inside human beings are distinctly different from the healthy organisms which exist as part of the human body's vital functioning and in symbiosis with it.
 Such pathogenic organisms include cancer cells, bacteria, fungi, viruses, worms, ticks, and cell-wall-deficient bacteria.
-All of these thrive in stagnant environments where there is little oxygen and a lot of sugar, where it is damp and warm, where the UV light of the sun can't reach - and something that the pathogen can attach itself to, like mucus, will help.
+All of these thrive in stagnant environments where there is little oxygen and/or a lot of sugar, where it is damp and warm, where the UV light of the sun can't reach - and something that the pathogen can attach itself to, like mucus, will help.
 On the other hand, if there are plenty of fluids in the body that stay in movement and transport oxygen and nutrients into all the tissues, the healthy cells thrive and the pathogens find it difficult to survive.
 There are exceptions to this rule, e.g. the beneficial bacteria, which according to my understanding are needed in specific parts of the human body only, notably in the colon and the intestines (perhaps also on the skin, in the mouth, etc.).
-These good bacteria have no place in the human blood, however, it would seem.
+These good bacteria have no place in human blood, however, it would seem.

 There is an appropriate metaphor for this process, involving a stagnant pond of water.
 A fish living in this pond is feeling unwell and not very healthy, as the water is full of toxins and lacks oxygen for it to breathe.
 But once the pond is cleaned up and the water becomes clean, the fish can start healing and becomes stronger as its body cleanses itself of the toxins with the clean water that has good levels of oxygen.
 It quickly begins to recover and now swims around happily, feeling energized.

 Human blood can sometimes be likened to the stagnant pond, as it too often is overloaded with toxins and pathogenic organisms and can also be low in oxygen.
-Nutrients may be lacking too, and dehydration and lack of movement prevent them, as well as hormones, from getting into the cells.
+Nutrients may be lacking too, e.g. where dehydration and lack of movement prevent them, as well as hormones, from getting into the cells.
 Once the body's cells and organs are 'bathed' in clean, oxygenated, nutrient-rich blood, they can function better.
 And as the immune system has less pathogens to fight, it's not overburdened anymore and can do its job better.